Fellowship Trained Mohs Surgery

 The Best Results

-Although a single procedure may take several hours, the Mohs process examines 100 percent of the tissue margins under the microscope.
-Only 1 percent of the tissue margins are examined microscopically in traditional surgical excision.
-With the preservation of all of the normal skin and a cure rate over 98 percent, Mohs Micrographic Surgery continues to be a front-line treatment for nonmelanoma skin cancers.
+Although a single procedure may take several hours, the Mohs process enables examination of 100 percent of the tissue margins under the microscope.
+In contrast, less that 1 percent of the tissue margins are actually examined microscopically during a traditional surgical excision.
+Mohs surgery provides the highest cure rate while preserving as much of the normal tissue as possible.
+This procedure results in smaller surgical defects that require less complicated surgical repairs, and enables in faster wound healing and optimized functional and cosmetic outcomes.

 As stated in a recent article published in The Skin Cancer Foundation Journal, Mohs surgery is on the rise, for good reasons: It has the lowest recurrence rates, highest cure rates and best cosmetic results of any skin cancer treatment.